Irish Wolfhound: A Medieval Favorite in Modern TimesReading Time: 5 minutes

 - The wolfhound is the tallest of all the sighthounds, that is, dogs that use their vision in order to track prey.

-- Although this breed is big and beautiful, they are not a horse and should not be ridden by children.
-They can have trouble with their joints and this kind of playing puts too much stress on these dogs.
+- Although this breed is big and beautiful, they are not horses and should not be ridden by children.
+They can have trouble with their joints and this kind of playing puts too much stress on their already troubled joints.

 - 40 minutes of exercise a day is enough for your dog to thrive!